UniBioDicts/vsm-dictionary-bioportal/README.md

 This command automatically opens a browser page with 4 input-fields to search on BioPortal ontology data.
 The 4 inputs fields represent:
 + The string to search results for
-+ The dictionary IDs (ontology IDs), comma separated, that will be used as arguments for filtering the results
++ The dictionary abbreviations (e.g. GO,MCCL), comma separated, that
+will be used as arguments for filtering the results
-+ The preferred dictionary IDs (ontology IDs), comma separated, that will be used as arguments for sorting the results
++ The preferred dictionary abbreviations, comma separated, that will be used as arguments for sorting the results
 + The z-object's properties to be kept in the result (if left empty, all properties will be shown).